a-luna/aaronluna.dev/content/flask_api_tutorial/part-0/index.md

     params:
       credit: "Photo by Matt Howard on Unsplash"
 ---
 This tutorial series provides step-by-step instructions and in-depth explanations to guide you through the process of creating a robust, production-quality REST API.
-The toolstack consists of Flask, Flask-RESTx, pyjwt, SQLAlchemy and other packages.
+The toolstack consists of Flask, Flask-RESTx, SQLAlchemy, pyjwt, tox and other packages.
 Code quality is a major focus, with considerable time dedicated to testing (using pytest), logging and tools such as coverage, flake8 and mypy.
 The tutorial concludes by creating a process that continuously integrates (with tox, travis/circle CI, coveralls) and deploys the API (with either Github or Azure DevOps to Heroku).

 {{< api_tutorial_all_sections >}}